tim-js/revojs.ro/src/blog/2023-10-06-aftermath/index.md

 However, 25% of the feedback mentioned that the overall level of the talks could have been **more advanced** and more **live coding**.
 Since all participants spend their work day writing code, it's definitely easier to understand code while it's being written or executed during a **live demo**.
 We'll definitely put this point on out bullet list for the next edition.

-### Poor catering
+### Large catering queues

-The problems with the catering, that we identified ourselves as well, were multiple.
+The shortcomings of catering struck us, as organizers, as well.
 First, the coffee machines were too few, resulting on long queues during the breaks.
 Second, the lunch setup was really inefficient, resulting again in very long queues which could have been drastically reduced.

 We didn't get involved into any aspects of the catering, since we were expected everything to go smooth.
 We put extra effort into the technical part, which we knew we had to address ourselves, but neglected the catering.
 We'll definitely have to get involved into this area in future events.